 If you decide to provide a copy of the form, your Basic Life and Basic AD&D insurance amount, if applicable, will be set at the higher amount shown on the form.
 (Basic Life and Basic AD&D is available only to those employees whose benefits eligible pay is less than \$200,000.)
-Your contributions for medical coverage, GUL amount, and LTD benefits and contributions will also be based on the higher amount.
+Your contributions for medical coverage, GUL coverage, and LTD coverage and contributions will also be based on the higher amount.